hirosystems/stacks-subnets/docs/init.md

     PID file:            /run/stacks-blockchain/stacks.pid
     Lock file:           /var/lock/subsys/stacks (SysVinit)

-The PID directory and data directory should both be owned by the stacks user and group.
+The PID directory and data directory should be owned by both the stacks user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the stacks user and group.

+ **_NOTE:_**

-NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
+When using the `systemd .service` file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by `systemd`.
 Directories are given a permission of 710, giving the stacks group access to files under it _if_ the files themselves give permission to the stacks group to do so.
 This does not allow for the listing of files under the directory.